Financial Aid Basics

 Understanding your personal budget and the cost of attendance

-As you begin your veterinary education, a thoughtful approaching to financial planning now will help position you for future financial success.
-Understanding your personal budget, the costs of a veterinary education and other expense you must plan for is an essential first step to help you prepare to apply for financial assistance.
+As you begin your veterinary education, a thoughtful approach to financial planning now will help position you for future financial success.
+Understanding your personal budget, the costs of a veterinary education and other expenses you must plan for is an essential first step to help you prepare to apply for financial assistance.

 Budgeting